TannerPerrien/meethue.co/_products/philips-hue-white-and-color-65w-gu10-starter-kit.md

 - paint
 - sync_music
 - sync_movies
+description: This starter kit gets you going with the best of what Hue has to offer.
-description: Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
+  A bridge and 3 color bulbs can set color and warmth to any scene in your home!
+Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
 purchaseUrl: http://amzn.to/1NnbGJp
+sections:
+- name: Color vs Ambiance vs White
+  content: The Hue lineup offers three different light bulb options.
+Color bulbs allow
+    you to pick any color you want.
+Ambiance bulbs allow you to pick from many different shades of white.
+This allows flexibilty between a warm, inviting environment and an environment geared for focus.
+White bulbs offer the least in terms of features, but still leave you in control for dimming and turning on/off.
+Read more about choosing bulbs and color temperature in the <a href="/guides/3-steps-to-hue-the-guide-you-wish-you-had-read-first/">Hue Lighting Guide</a>.
+- name: Light/Bridge Compatibility
+  content: All lights and bridges are compatible.
+For example, 1st gen lights will
+    work with a 2nd gen bridge.
+Likewise, 2nd gen lights will work with a 1st gen bridge.
+- name: What is GU10?
+  content: A GU10 light is a multifaceted reflector light typically used in track
+    lighting or recessed ceiling lamps.
+You can read more about it in the <a href="/guides/philips-hue-light-bulb-types/">Light
+    Bulb Types Guide</a>.
 specs:
 - name: Bulb
   items: